repyfi/repyfi-cli/README.md

 ## Usage

-RepeatCLI is a CLI application, this means that the application must be executed from the [Terminal](https://en.wikipedia.org/wiki/Terminal_emulator).
+RepeatCLI is a CLI application, this means that the **application must be executed from the [Terminal](https://en.wikipedia.org/wiki/Terminal_emulator)**.

 ### Basic repetition